lurogaca/bebop_xbox_joystick/README.md

         cd ~/catkin_ws_bebop/src/bebop_autonomy/bebop_tools/launch
         roslaunch joy_teleop.launch

-   **The controller is now connected to the drone, open a new tab and open the controller test for reference:"
+   **The controller is now connected to the drone, open a new tab and open the controller test for reference:**

           sudo jstest /dev/input/js0